07-02a Gordie's Gophers

 With the bulk of the commercial activities out of the way Gerry takes time to visit a young man living in an apartment in New Jersey.
 One of the embassy local security staff drives him to the address in an embassy van.
 A squad of his security staff go with them.

 Arriving at the address at 9:30 a.m.
 Gerry gets out of the van and walks to the entrance with a briefcase in his hand.
 Pushing the button for the apartment he wants he asks to speak with Albert Jones.
 Mr Jones hits the remote for the door.
-He walks up the stairs and knocks on the target's apartment door.
-It's opened.
-Holding out his hand, Gerry says, "Good morning, Mister Jones, I'd like to offer you a job."
-He's invited in.
-When they sit down Gerry opens the briefcase to get an employment contract to hand to the man.
+Gerry walks up the stairs, and knocks on the target’s apartment door.
+It’s opened.
+Holding out his hand Gerry says, “Good morning, Mister Jones, I’d like to offer you a job.”
+He’s invited in.
+When they sit down Gerry opens his briefcase to get an employment contract to hand to the man.
 Mr Jones reads it with great care.

-A smiling Gerry pulls a folder out of his briefcase and hands it over, saying, "Because I need the services of the best damn computer hackers in the world, Mister Jones.
-Or should I call you, Machete."
+A smiling Gerry pulls a folder out of his briefcase, and hands it over while saying, “Because I need the services of the best damn computer hackers in the world, Mister Jones.
+Or should I call you, Machete.”

-A grinning Gerry takes the folder back, saying, "Don't worry, I'll let the FBI do their own research.
+A grinning Gerry takes the folder back while saying, “Don’t worry, I’ll let the FBI do their own research.
 I want you to work for me in my country to hack into a very select list of businesses.
-You have a week to decide if you want the job or not."
-Standing up, Gerry says his goodbyes, and leaves Mr Albert Jones contemplating the possibility of a new job in another country for very good pay.
-Leaving New Jersey they head for the Bronx.
+You have a week to decide if you want the job or not.”
+Standing up Gerry says his goodbyes, and leaves Mr Albert Jones contemplating the possibility of a new job in another country for very good pay.
+Leaving New Jersey Gerry and his team head for the Bronx.

-Smiling at her, Gerry says, "Excuse me, Missus Waters, I'd like to talk to you and your daughter, Brenda, about job offers in the computer industry."
-Giving him a suspicious look, she opens the door and invites him in while she calls her daughter into the room.
+Smiling at her Gerry says, “Excuse me, Missus Waters, I’d like to talk to you and your daughter, Brenda, about job offers in the computer industry.”
+Giving him a suspicious look she opens the door, and invites him in while she calls her daughter into the room.
 Her twenty-two year old daughter enters the room.
-Opening his briefcase he removes two employment contracts and hands them to the women.
-He also hands them a folder to look at, saying, "Good afternoon, Mister Slash, I'm hiring some top notch computer people and would like both of you on the team."
+After opening his briefcase Gerry removes two employment contracts, and hands them to the women.
+He also hands them a folder to look at while saying, “Good afternoon, Mister Slash, I’m hiring some top notch computer people, and I’d like both of you on the team.”
 They both visibly jump at being named by their joint hacker name.
-They examine the folder and hand it back.
-He continues, "You have a week to consider my job offers.
-You'll need to move to my country to work.
-Don't worry, because I've no intention of ever telling anyone how I managed to trace you, regardless of your answers.
-Have a good day."
+They examine the folder, and hand it back.
+He continues, “You have a week to consider my job offers.
+You’ll need to move to my country to work.
+Don’t worry, because I’ve no intention of ever telling anyone how I managed to trace you, regardless of your answers.
+Have a good day.”
 He lets himself out while the two worried women look at each other.